cyberark/epv-api-scripts/Dual Accounts/README.md

 ```

 ### Known issues
-Creation of Account Groups with a Rotational Group Platform Type is not yet supported
+Creation of Account Groups with a Rotational Group Platform Type is not yet supported.
-Change the Rotational Group Platform type to Group (instead of RotationalGroup) before running this script
+Change the Rotational Group Platform type to Group (instead of RotationalGroup) before running this script.
-After execution, change the platform type back to RotationGroup so Dual Account use case will work as expected
+After execution, change the platform type back to RotationGroup so Dual Account use case will work as expected.